Let’s talk

 Automated grading and feedback

 Grading assignments and exams is a huge time-consuming task for teachers.
 AI tools like Gradescope can automate the grading and assessment of student work whether it’s multiple-choice questions, essays, or even programming assignments.
 By reducing the grading workload teachers can spend more time with their students.
-AI can also provide personalized feedback on student work, highlighting areas for improvement and suggesting solutions.
+EdTech AI can also provide personalized feedback on student work, highlighting areas for improvement and suggesting solutions.
 A fast feedback loop can accelerate learning significantly.

 Virtual assistants and chatbots